CodyDegraffeNiles/Cacophony/README.md

 ### Technologies Implemented
 ----

-- FrontEnd
+* Frontend

-* React and Redux for frontend state management and component rendering.
+    * React and Redux for frontend state managment and component rendering
+    * HTML for creating the skeleton of the React Components and App as a whole
-    * CSS to provide the stlying necessary for the react components.
+    * CSS to provide intuitive and use friendly styling and interface
-* Javascript to provide the logic of the frontend.
+    * JavaScript to provide the logic necessary for dynamically updating the frontend
+* Backend
+    * Rails for a robust backend web application framework
-* Ruby on Rails for robust backend logic and database managment.
+    * Ruby for handling backend and database updating logic
+    * PostgresSQL for lightweight data storage and manipulation
+* FullStack
-* PostgreSQL for the database.
+    * Action Cables for live messaging
-* Heroku for hosting and production.
+    * Heroku for hosting and production

 ### Planned Features
 ----